zshoals/ECX-Haxe-Notes/README.md

 \_aoeDebuffSpells will be some list, populated with all entities that only have the Components Debuff, AreaOfEffect, and Position.
 Like with Wires, \_aoeDebuffSpells is immediately available to use in your code without proper instantiation.

 # What is a System?
 Systems are where the bulk of the work gets done.
 Your custom system, say, a Collision System, should extend from System.
-You'll usually provide several Familys and Wires into each system to accomplish whatever task you're trying to accomplish.
+You'll usually provide several Familys and Wires into each system to accomplish whatever task you're trying to do.

 You specifically try and modify the component data of the entities that have been passed in from Familys.